gitrdm/gokando/docs/README.md

 ### main

-Package main solves the famous Zebra puzzle (Einstein's Riddle) using GoKando.
+Package main solves the famous Zebra puzzle (Einstein's Riddle) using gokanlogic.

 The Zebra puzzle is a logic puzzle with the following constraints:
   - There are five houses.